Dumfries & Galloway Walking Break – Coastal Paths & Quiet Shores

 In the afternoon, we’ll visit Portpatrick, a charming harbour village, and the nearby Dunskey Castle.

-Tonight we will eat in the bunkhouse.
+Tonight we will eat out in a local pub.

 • Today we venture inland to explore the serene Loch Trool.
 This 10km circular walk features woodland trails, waterfalls, and breathtaking views over the loch and surrounding hills.
 Along the route, we’ll stop at Bruce’s Stone, commemorating Robert the Bruce’s victory in the Battle of Glen Trool in 1307.